-In order to maintain the scandalous integrity of the contestant's room, the Room Raiders production crew set up a fake "abduction" to surprise the teen and take them away so their room could be raided.
-This made sure the participant didn't have any spare time to stash away any embarrassing stuff - which made for better content, after all.
+To maintain the scandalous integrity of the contestant's room, the Room Raiders production crew set up a fake "abduction" to surprise the teen and take them away.
+This made sure the participant didn't have any spare time to stash away embarrassing stuff - which made for better content.

-When the crew went in to break down one girl's door and film her being taken away to the van, her father wasn't very impressed.
-After the teen's fake abduction was filmed, her dad came out with a gun strapped to his hip.
-The crew insisted his daughter was fine and there was no need for alarm - she was actually out getting breakfast.
+When the crew went in to break down one girl's door and filmed the abductor taking her to the van, the girl's father wasn't impressed.
+After they finished filming the teen's fake abduction, her dad came out with a gun strapped to his hip.
+The crew insisted his daughter was fine and there was no need for alarm - she was simply out getting breakfast.

-The Blacklight Was Banned Because Of The Infamous Jackson/Timberlake Halftime Performance
+The Blacklight Became Banned Because Of The Infamous Jackson/Timberlake Halftime Performance

-The first season of Room Raiders was accompanied by the infamous blacklight - the tool used to swipe over people's floors, pillows, and sheets to expose sexual activities.
-After the first season, the blacklight totally disappeared, but what happened to it?
+The first season of Room Raiders used the infamous blacklight - the tool used to swipe over people's floors, pillows, and sheets to expose sexual activities.
+After the first season, the blacklight disappeared, but what happened to it?

 The Production Team Found A Live Bobcat While Scouting One Teen's Bedroom

-In the days before heavy background checks and pre-screenings for reality TV shows, it was easy for innocent-seeming nut jobs to coerce their way onto the contestant list.
+In the days before heavy background checks and pre-screenings for reality TV shows, it was easy for innocent-seeming nut jobs to coerce their way on the contestants list.
 To avoid any mishaps or dangers, the crew went through the entire house for a pre-raiding process.

-During their own raids, the production crew found tons of illicit objects - from drug stashes to weapons.
+During their pre-raids, the production crew found tons of illicit objects - from drug stashes to weapons.
 It wasn't uncommon to find a gun underneath someone's pillow or in their sock drawer.
-In one incident, one family even kept a wild bobcat as a pet, and the crew had to request it to be kept in another room during filming.
+In one incident, one family kept a wild bobcat as a pet, and the crew asked for the animal to stay in another room during filming.

 Originally, MTV Planned A Much More Scandalous Ending To Each Episode

-When Room Raiders was originally pitched, the production team had a totally different ending in mind.
+During the original pitch for Room Raiders, the production team had a drastically different ending in mind.
 Instead of having the contestants exchange contact info at the end of the episode, the two of them would have a full-on sleepover as a part of their date.

 MTV decided to pass on the idea of filming full-on reality TV hookups.
-Although the concept itself sounds entertaining enough, scrapping the idea to avoid a disastrous situation was probably for the best.
+Though the concept sounds entertaining enough, scrapping the idea to avoid a disastrous situation was for the best.
 Who knows?
-The two of them might have ended up coming back for their debut on 16 & Pregnant, keeping all their shows tightly bundled up in the MTV "family."
+The two of them might have ended up coming back for their debut on 16 and Pregnant, with producers keeping all their shows tightly bundled up in the MTV "family."